 End of July - Recipients are notified

-Scholarship winners are encouraged to attend our Annual Picnic / Student Send-Off in early August to be recognized.
+Scholarship recipients are encouraged to attend our Annual Picnic / Student Send-Off Party in early August to be recognized.

-Our scholarship was originally funded through an endowment contributed by the Anderson family.
-It's sustained by member contributions.
+Our endowed scholarship was originally funded through a contribution by the Anderson family.
+The merit scholarships are sustained by member contributions.

-Please donate to our scholarship by PayPal (below), check, chapter fundraisers, or Amazon Smile (by selecting Penn State Hampton Roads).
+Please donate to our scholarship by PayPal (below), by check or through chapter fundraisers.

 Contributions are tax-deductible!